 On my latest visit, I noticed several species I’d never seen before.
 The first was the Mangrove Skipper, aka Phocides pigmalion okeechobee

-Mangrove Skippers emerge from November to April which explains why this one looks so perfect…it just finished pupating!
-Seen from above, their wingspan is approximately 2.5″ and brownish-black with iridescent blue scaling; the hindwing tapers into a small, stubby tail with a submarginal row of faint light blue spots.
+Mangrove Skippers emerge from November to April :arrow: which explains why this one looks so perfect…it just finished pupating! :) Seen from above, their wingspan is approximately 2.5″ and brownish-black with iridescent blue scaling; the hindwing tapers into a small, stubby tail with a submarginal row of faint light blue spots.

 If I hadn’t looked down exactly when I did, I might have missed the next species: Southern Needleleaf Airplant aka Tillandsia setacea: